The only team dynamics tool you need

 4. Communicate about working styles

 Once you've gathered the team together, it's smart to have an open discussion about who likes to do what at work and how.
-This gives everybody the opportunity to better understand each other - like some people on the team might prefer to see graphs before making a decision, while others will want to discuss with the group.
+This gives everybody the opportunity to better understand each other.
+Some people on the team might prefer to see graphs before making a decision, while others will want to discuss with the group.

-Using a tool like F4S is great, because it also gives your team members the chance to understand their own motivations and working styles.
+Using a tool like the F4S assessment is great because it also gives your team members the chance to understand their own motivations and working styles.
 As a result, their work improves.

 5. Create shared goals

 But it's important to realize that some people get motivated by goals, and others are inspired by avoiding problems.
-These problem-oriented people may appear to be negative as they tend to point out potential roadblocks - so it's all in the framing.
-Both angles are useful to achieving the goals you've set.
+These problem-oriented people may appear to be negative as they tend to point out potential roadblocks—so it's all in the framing.
+Both angles are useful for achieving the goals you've set.

 6. Build trust

 Remember the Tuckman Model?
-Like we mentioned, during the "storming" phase there may be some conflict when people's preferences first collide.
+We mentioned, during the "storming" phase there may be some conflict when people's preferences first collide.

-Using a people analytics software like F4S allows you to bypass this phase for the most part, but keep in mind that any conflict that does arise is an opportunity to build up relationships and cultivate a shared understanding of each other and the work.
-Lead by example and take the time to engage in team cohesion, understanding, and trust-building activities.
+Using people analytics software like F4S allows you to bypass this phase for the most part.
+Keep in mind that any conflict that does arise is an opportunity to build relationships and cultivate a shared understanding.
+Take the time to lead by example.
+Engage in team cohesion, understanding, and trust-building.

-Building a high performing team is always going to require trust.
-It means people can trust each other to put in the right amount of effort, and not slack off (or engage in 'social loafing').
+Building a high-performing team is always going to require trust.
+It means people can rely on each other to put in the right amount of effort, and not slack off.

 7. Prioritize adaptability and flexibility

-Team leaders need to remember that flexibility is a gift for a team, and being able to adapt to new situations and information helps a team foster positive group dynamics.
+Team leaders need to remember that flexibility is a gift for a team.
+Being able to adapt to new situations and information helps a team foster positive group dynamics.

-For example, if a new team member enters the picture, a flexible group that's not stuck in its ways will be able to adapt to the new work setting and form new dynamics with that person, instead of trying to white-knuckle their same dynamics, even if they're no longer working for this adjusted group.
+For example, if a new team member enters the picture, a flexible group will be able to adapt to the new work setting.
+They'll form new dynamics with that person, instead of staying stuck in the same way of doing things.

 8. Encourage differences of opinion